 You may also be able to claim paid parental leave through the Australian Government’s Paid Parental Leave Scheme.

 If eligible you can access up to 18 weeks of government funded parental leave.
 The scheme may not change leave that your employer provides.

-Contact the Department of Human Services (phone 136 150) to see if you are eligible for the extra leave and for advice on how to make the most of your entitlements.
+Contact Services Australia (phone 136 150) to see if you are eligible for the extra leave and for advice on how to make the most of your entitlements.

 Parental leave includes maternity leave (for mums), paternity leave (for dads and partners) and adoption leave.